 MOSFET power transistor consists thousands of connected MOS transistors with a large contact area between the source and the drain, what creates parasitic NPN BJT transistor structure.

 When a MOSFET is turned off, the source has a high voltage.
 The penetration of high‐energy level particles through this high voltage source zone results in the activation of the parasitic transistor and in consequences high current between its emitter and collector what breaks down the MOSFET.

 BJT.
 A High voltage is a necessary condition for SEB.
 Power MOSFETs, BJTs, and logic MOS transistors operating at low voltages will not experience SEB failure.

 Single Event Gate Rapture (SEGR)

-Bombardment by heavy ions to the lower part of the gate will produce high density plasma in the vicinity of the ion’s track within the substrate.
-The electric field results in the electron‐hole pair drifting in the opposite direction to accumulate charge and when the voltage between the two opposite ends of gate‐oxide structure is sufficiently high, it will irreversible break down the transistor.
+Bombardment by heavy ions to the lower part of the gate will produce high-density plasma in the vicinity of the ion’s track within the substrate.
+The electric field results in the electron‐hole pair drifting in the opposite direction to accumulate charge and when the voltage between the two opposite ends of a gate‐oxide structure is sufficiently high, it will irreversible break down the transistor.

 - Understanding Single Event FunctionalInterrupts in FPGA Designs’ [online].
 Available at: <https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/wp/wp-01207-single-event-functional-interrupt.pdf>.
 Accessed: 13.10.2019 () ‘